In-Source Metal Milling For Your Dental Lab

 Why are we looking at outsourced cost per month?
 Viewing the situation in this manner allows us to break the big question; “Will this equipment investment yield a good return?” into an easier question to answer; “Will this equipment make my business money on a monthly basis and if so, how much?”.

-With the significant investment that is required to bring qualified metal milling equipment into your lab (generally from $100,000 to $300,000 or more) it is quite common for business (dental labs or otherwise) to lease the equipment instead of going with an outright purchase.
+With the significant investment that is required to bring qualified metal milling equipment and tools into your lab (generally from $100,000 to $300,000 or more) it is quite common for business (dental labs or otherwise) to lease the equipment instead of going with an outright purchase.
 In addition to making a “monthly ROI” easy to calculate, many financial advisors will tell you that leasing is the preferred method for purchasing capital equipment as it allows your business to maintain financial liquidity.
 Typical lease packages for manufacturing equipment will have a $1 buyout at the end of the lease period – so your manufacturing can continue uninterrupted at the end of the lease.
 At common rates, the monthly payment for a five year lease on a quality piece of milling equipment that is robust enough to handle regular milling in titanium or chrome-cobalt will range anywhere from $2,000 to $4,000 per month.
 With this in mind, a lab that consistently outsources $6,000 per month will see a return on investment in just over 2 years.

 Many labs put off the decision on whether or not to adopt titanium or chrome-cobalt milling capabilities out of a fear that it’s too complicated or too costly, and for some labs it is.
 But when emotions are removed from the equation and the situation is reviewed logically, lab owners are often surprised at how easy and beneficial of a decision it can be.